Shatterproof’s Substance Use Disorder Treatment Task Force is dedicated to creating a universal standard of care for addiction.

 Why it matters: Evidence-based behavioral health interventions have been reliably shown to improve patient recognition and acceptance of their SUD, increase patients’ sustained motivation for change and adherence to treatment, as well as enhance long-term recovery outcomes.
 However, the benefits and value of these therapies are best shown when providers have been fully trained and supervised in how to provide them.

-#7: Medication-assisted treatment
+#7: Medications for addiction treatment

 Just like with any other chronic disease, medication is appropriate for treating some addictions.
 It should be destigmatized and easily accessible.